 One of the best skills we can ever learn is how to be confident when speaking about our truth and experience.
 It comes in handy at work, in the classroom, and even when shutting down the advances of someone we don’t want to be speaking to.
 There is no instance in which you should be more afraid of a guy’s ego that your own safety.

-The Main Idea: women’s no is enough.
+A woman’s no is enough.
 We don’t have to say any more than no. How a man reacts to said rejection, is on them.
 Women have zero control over the emotions and reactions of men and we should not be held to the standard that we have to be their protectors the whole time.

-The Big Question: what conversation needs to be had between men and women in order for the above to become our new normal?
+What conversation needs to be had between men and women in order for the above to become our new normal?

-The Anecdote: This is something that happens so frequently.
+This is something that happens so frequently.
 I can’t tell you how many times I felt the need to flip my ring and put it on my left hand in order to thwart off men who were trying to hit on me.
 It makes you uncomfortable and in some instances scared and ultimately you just feel rubbed the wrong way.
 So many times did I run through every excuse in the book just to get away.
 In conversation with a guy friend of mine, I realized, I can just say no and walk away.
 Not everyone deserves an explanation from me because my no is enough.

-The Challenge: I challenge any woman or man reading this, to try just saying no when someone comes to hit on you.
+I challenge any woman or man reading this, to try just saying no when someone comes to hit on you.
 Feel the power course through your veins like Olivia Pope walking through the White House.
 Feel your no rise from your gut to your heart to your lips.
 Then say it, speak the words into existence and let them settle on the person it is meant to hit.
 You CAN do it.
 Because at the end of the day, you need to come first.